carloskekwa/Custom-Keyboard-Prediction/README.md

         NSLog(@"Realm: %@", realmPath);
          }

-// you can ignore what is above if you are not using this library for a Custom Keyboard
+ You can ignore what is above if you are not using this library for a Custom Keyboard
         - (BOOL)isOpenAccessGranted {

          NSOperatingSystemVersion operatingSystem = [[NSProcessInfo processInfo] operatingSystemVersion];